etauker-projects/connector-postgres/README.md

 DROP TABLE IF EXISTS cars CASCADE;
 ```

-The triggering of the migrations from code can be dine like this
+The triggering of the migrations from code can be done like this
 ```ts
 const migrationRoot = 'absolute/path/to/migration-root';
 const persistenceConfig = getPersistenceConfig();